the time has come to

 Game Design | Narrative Design | Experience Design

-You play as an Ancient spirit of the forest on a quest to regrow the world and claim the dormant roots of Arbor, the fallen goddess of life itself.
+You play as an Ancient , a spirit of the forest on a quest to regrow the world and claim the dormant roots of the first tree.

 TABLE OF CONTENTS